osherson/CMSAnalysis-Diphotons/README.md

-# CMSAnalysis
+# CMSAnalysis-Diphotons
-Scripts used for the CMS EXO-21-010 analysis.
 Supports the both Asymptotic and Hybrid New CLs computations.
 Native to CMSSW_11_0_0_pre2 (for RDF functionality).

 # Setup Scripts and Combine